 - Collaborative – This form of therapy requires both the therapist and client of a session to facilitate constant communication.
 Through this, clients will learn effective methods of skill-building and problem-solving.

 DBT allows professionals to highlight clients’ impulsive decision patterns and excessive emotionality through learnings that help improve introspection and increase personal restraint.

 How Does DBT Work for Mental Health in General?

 DBT often focuses on high-risk and tough-to-treat clients.
 These clients will also usually have a dual diagnosis.
 Why this specialty?
 Because DBT was initially designed to treat BPD and suicidal behavior, it has proven easy to adapt it to help treat other mental health problems that threaten clients’ emotional well-being, physical safety, relationships, and work.
 After all, DBT teaches clients skills to cope with, and change, unhealthy behaviors.

 Clients with difficulty regulating emotions, moods that shift rapidly, and extreme sensitivity to rejection may benefit significantly from DBT for mental health.
 After DBT, clients that have engaged in impulsive behavior, such as substance use, self-injury, or legal troubles, may have improved social functioning and feel other positive changes.

 Learn More About AssuraSource’s Behavioral Therapy and Counseling Services

 Dialectical behavior therapy can form the foundation of proper mental health.
-If you or a loved one may benefit from DBT, reach out to our AssuraSource team today by calling 844.821.4163 or completing our online form.
+If you or a loved one may benefit from DBT, reach out to our AssuraSource team today by calling 972.233.1010 or completing our online form.
+We accept Medicare and Medicaid insurance to ensure that people have access to much-needed therapy and counseling services.
 Let our team become part of your team today.